iandunn/regolith/readme.md

 Regolith is a WordPress installation template that employs best practices, but is also tailored for less demanding projects, and aims to automate as much maintenance as possible.

 * Organized file system layout.
+	* WordPress is installed in a subfolder, and the content directory is separate from it.
+	* Shell scripts, configuration files, docs, etc all live outside of the web root.
 * Designed to work with Apache and shared hosting.
 * Version your custom code and configuration in Git.
 	* Includes configuration and integration for several security and performance plugins/services.